bedrock-ws/mapart/README.md

 You can override the address and port with their appropiate flags `--address` and `--port` (e.g. `mapart --address localhost --port 8000 share`).

+The `--palette` flag can be used to set the block palette.
+For example certain blocks represent a different color on a map. `closest` is optimal for pixel arts and `map` (default) is optimal for map arts.

 ## Tutorial